HBX-hbx/HBX-hbx.github.io/_projects/2023-07-Chinese.md

 Background:

-* Large models are widely used in social media, and incorrect remarks and opinions may have a negative social impact.
+* Large models are widely used in social media, and incorrect remarks and opinions may have a negative social impact.、
-2. Large language models developed by the West have ideological application risks.
+* Large language models developed by the West have ideological application risks.
-3. Domestic large language model research and development mostly focuses on the expansion of general capabilities and pays less attention to ideological aspects.
+* Domestic large language model research and development mostly focuses on the expansion of general capabilities and pays less attention to ideological aspects.

 Contributions: